lisperin/lisperin.github.io/_posts/2022-02-01-javascript-date.md

 ## Time zone conversions

 Given a `Date` (or a timestamp), can you tell what time the clock would say for it in a time zone that is not the same as your local time zone?
-Also, what would a certain time, say 5 AM, in your time zone like in another?
+Or, say you need to schedule a meeting across time zones.
+Is 10 AM in India too late in New York -- what would the local time be in another time zone at a particular moment?

 For the longest time, browsers did not expose time zone data to JavaScript APIs, so if you wanted to do time zone conversions on the client, you had to use a